23270983Ke912/CITS5506_Group_Project/setup guide/setup_guide.md

 ##### Setup on raspberry pi side:

 - Enable i2c in your raspberry pi
-- Clone the repository to your raspberry pi git clone https://github.com/23270983Ke912/CITS5506\_Group\_Project.git
+- Clone the repository to your raspberry pi: git clone https://github.com/23270983Ke912/CITS5506\_Group\_Project.git

 - cd into CITS5506\_Group\_Project folder and checkout the prototype branch